Mangosteen – Garcinia mangostana

 Sweet transformations from Southeast Asia

-Native plant to Southeast Asia, mangosteen is kwon as the Queen of Fruits.
+A native plant to Southeast Asia, mangosteen is known as the Queen of Fruits.
 It is highly valued for its juicy and delicate texture, and slightly sweet and sour flavour.

 Relatively low in calories, the mangosteen puree is a natural source of antioxidants.
 Among its bioactive components, it contains vitamins C (L-ascorbic acid) and B9 (folate), and xanthones.
 The tasty superfruit can damage the free radicals, protecting the body from many diseases.
 Mangosteen also has a distinct texture that can be explored for food and beverage applications.